ketan/SWTBot/org.eclipse.swtbot.releng/readme.txt

 Extract a target eclipse against which SWTBot will be built.

 $ ant materialize-workspace

+You can now point your workspace root to the directory where you checked out SWTBot, then import all the swtbot projects.
+Under Preferences>Target-Platform set the target eclipse to the eclipse directory under the swtbot checkout.

 Build swtbot and run all tests:
 $ ant